Clinical Mental Health Program: Application

 - Graduate School application form and application fee

-- 3 letters of reference, no more than 1 year old
+- 3 letters of reference, no more than 1 year old.
+Must include at least one from a professor who can comment on academic abilities

 - 1 unofficial transcript from each university/college attended